 Surbiton High School and United Church Schools Trust (UCST) collect, create and hold personal information relating to our pupils, parents and carers.
 This data is used for a variety of purposes in relation to our provision of education services, including monitoring pupils' progress and achievement and to safeguard pupils' welfare.
 We take our responsibilities under Data Protection laws very seriously and demand the same commitment from any company engaged to gather or process data on our behalf.
-Further detail is set out in our Privacy Notice available on the school website: www.surbitonhigh.com/data-protection
+Further detail is set out in our Privacy Notice available on the school website: www.surbitonhigh.com/ data-protection.

-In order to ensure that the information we hold about you and your family is up-to-date, particularly in respect of telephone numbers, email and postal addresses, please contact the MIS team via mis@surbitonhigh.com to notify us of any changes, or log onto the MIS to update your details.
+In order to ensure that the information we hold about you and your family is up to date, particularly in respect of telephone numbers, email and postal addresses, we automatically contact parents once a year and ask them to verify the details that we hold.
+Alternatively, you may contact the MIS team via mis@surbitonhigh.com to notify us of any changes at any time.